Restoring the former IMICo brownfield

 We’re completing environmental studies that will help us move ahead with development.
 The studies being done now will help us understand any contamination on site, how it should be managed and how we can develop the site.

-The site’s history of industrial activity is well known, and we’ve already completed significant environmental studies and cleanup activities.
+The site’s history of industrial activity is well known.
+We’ve already completed significant environmental studies and cleanup activities that will help us understand the remaining contamination on site, how it should be managed and how the site can be developed.

 Where we’re at